-Fig. 68-Hydraulic Tank Drain Plug
+Fig. 77 - Hydraulic Tank Drain Plug

 - 1. Have a drain pan ready of suitable capacity. - 2.
 Clean the area around drain and remove the drain plug. - 3.
 Allow the oil to fully drain, then flush the tank.
 Dispose of used oil in an environmentally acceptable fashion. - 4.
 Install the drain plug. - 5.
-Clean the suction strainer filters and change the return oil filter before filling the tank.
+Change the return oil filter before filling the tank.